-Anyone who is in the field of active investment portfolio management understands the pressure of trying to beat the broad market indexes.
+Anyone who works in the field of active investment management understands the pressure of trying to beat the broad market indexes.
 With so many stocks, bonds, and other financial instruments to choose from, the process of constructing and managing a diverse portfolio is a daunting task.
-The attrition rate is high; most portfolio managers tend to underperform the market averages.
+The attrition rate is high; most portfolio managers tend to underperform the market average.

-Hendrik Bessimbinder of Arizona State University has come to this conclusion in a very recent study.
+Hendrik Bessimbinder of Arizona State University has come to this conclusion in a recent study.

 Fifty eight percent of CRSP common stocks have lifetime holding period returns less than those on one-month Treasuries.
 The modal lifetime return is -100%.
 When stated in terms of lifetime dollar wealth creation, the entire net gain in the U.S. stock market since 1926 is attributable to the best-performing four percent of listed stocks, as the other ninety six percent collectively matched one-month Treasury bills.
 These results highlight the important role of positive skewness in the cross-sectional distribution of stock returns.
 The skewness arises both because monthly returns are positively skewed and because compounding returns induces skewness.
 The results help to explain why active strategies, which tend to be poorly diversified, most often underperform.